Amankrah/green_means_go/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This software is proprietary and all rights are reserved by the author.
+Unauthorized copying, modification, or distribution of this software is strictly prohibited.
+Contact the author for commercial licensing or usage permissions.

 ---